rajeshr6r/ml_as_a_service/README.md

 ## TODO
 ### Docker
-[x]a.
-Basic Image recognition IRIS Model in a container [x]b. endpoint definition
+:heavy_check_mark:a.
+Basic Image recognition IRIS Model in a container :heavy_check_mark:b. endpoint definition :heavy_check_mark:c.
-[x]c.
 Deployment to Dockerhub as a public image

 ### Cloud Resources to be deployed ( generic names .
 Will need specific components when deployed to specific vendors )
-[]a.
-Cloud Function for storing requests to do async inference []b.
-Queue for processing async inference requests []c.
-Storage for processing results from async inferences []d.
+a.
+Cloud Function for storing requests to do async inference
+b.
+Queue for processing async inference requests
+c.
+Storage for processing results from async inferences
+d.
 Container Registry
-[]e.
+e.
 Container Image hosting the ML Model

 ### Terraform
-[]a.
+a.
 Terraform script to deploy resources to relevant Cloud provider